A commanding second-half has earned Christchurch Boys’ High School a 32-16 victory over Christ’s College this afternoon.

 The game was turned on its head soon after when Wellington College broke out and Town second-five Sanele Aukusitino deliberately slapped the ball out when Wellington looked likely to cross.

 Aukusitino was yellow carded for the offense and a penalty try was awarded.
-A short time later lock Dominic Bell was red carded for a senseless stomp on the head.
+A short time later another Town forward was red carded for dangerous play.

 Predictably Wellington assumed control and established an apparently comfortable lead with tries to wing Kalin Letoa and prop Filemoni Sului.
 They led 14-0at halftime.